suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		holy certitudes that compete like bad biryani stalls—each insisting its spices are divine while giving you the same dysentery.
-I grew up in a Bengali household where gods were mostly decorative, something my mother kept around like fragile porcelain that could scold me for not studying enough.
+I grew up in a Bengali household where gods were mostly decorative, something my mother kept around like cheap, fragile clay toys that could scold me for not studying enough.
 But even then, I noticed the pattern: every community loudly insisting that their god’s beard lice were medicinal and the other god’s lice were toxic.
 As a child who barely understood why my own genitalia